 A3: On August 26, SEC chair Gary Gensler announced that the PCAOB had signed a joint SOP with the CSRC and the MOF, in which Chinese authorities committed for the first time to grant a sufficient degree of access for the PCAOB to begin its investigations of Chinese auditors.
 According to the SEC’s fact sheet on the SOP, the text of which has not been made public, Beijing has committed to grant the PCAOB freedom to choose which firms to investigate and interview and the ability to take testimony from personnel in those firms.
 The Chinese side also agreed to refrain completely from redacting parts of documents reviewed.
-As it has in other jurisdictions, The U.S. side agreed to a “view only” process whereby certain restricted items such as Personally Identifiable Information as would be viewable “in camera.”
+The U.S. side accepted, as it has in other jurisdictions, that certain items categorized as “restricted data” would be viewable only “in camera,” in which case U.S. inspectors would forgo access to physical or digital facsimiles.
 Negotiations had reportedly been in a deadlock for months over the U.S. refusal to let Chinese authorities redact material they considered sensitive.

 In its public comments, the CSRC explained that “audit work papers generally do not contain state secrets, individual privacy, companies’ vast user data,” and other forms of highly sensitive information.
 It further stressed that documents requested by the PCAOB in its investigations “will be obtained by and transferred through Chinese regulators” and that Chinese authorities would “take part in and assist in” interviews conducted during the inspections—details that appear in tension with official statements from the U.S. side.
 The CSRC also claimed that only audit firms, and not the listed companies themselves, would be subject to foreign investigation—whereas the SEC states that under the agreement the PCAOB can “onward share” any information received during its inspections to the SEC, which in turn could use such data “for all SEC purposes,” including enforcement actions against U.S.-listed firms.